What to Know About Tulum Mexico: Vital Info No One Tells You

 Also, don’t forget you’ll need a taxi or Uber to get there unless you rented a car.
 (I wouldn’t recommend renting or driving a car if you’re there on vacation, drinking!)

-Recently, a friend noted she had to pay $13 for a smoothie in Tulum to get close to a beach.
+Recently, a friend noted she had to pay $13 for a smoothie in Tulum to get close to a beach there.
 Say, what?
-But I believe it!
-It’s overrun with tourists and resort owners capitalizing on assets, like beachfront property.
-It’s literally a “pay to play” model.
+But we believe it!
+It's overrun with tourists and resort owners capitalizing on assets like beachfront property.
+It's literally a “pay to play” model.

 What is cheap?
-The beer! 🙂 Say it with me: “Un otro cerveza, por favor!”
+The beer! 🙂 Say it with us: “Un otro cerveza, por favor!”
 (Another beer, please!)

-ATMs in Tulum: They Didn’t Work or Dispensed American Dollars, Only
+➜ ATMs in Tulum Either Didn't Work or Dispensed American Dollars, Only

-We checked into our hotel, hungry and tired.
+We checked into our hotel at night.
+When we arrived at Playa Papaya Project, we were hungry and tired.
 Naturally, dinner was on our minds.

 We assumed we could simply use credit cards throughout Tulum.